Loes & The Acoustic Engineers

 "A showcase of artistry and good taste" - Lukáš Rytíř, Director of the Bluegrass Dokořán Festival

 The trio Loes & The Acoustic Engineers bring an original repertoire and an impressive collection of acoustic instruments to the stage.
 This Czech-Dutch band is the winner of both Porta 2021 and Interporta 2022.
-Frontwoman Loes also won second place at the Sofia Singer Songwriter Fest in Bulgaria in the fall of 2022 and will return to the Balkans in October 2023.
+Frontwoman Loes also won second place at the Sofia Singer Songwriter Fest in Bulgaria in the fall of 2022.
+The latest addition to the band's trophies is the “Golden Twelve”, a small broche in the shape of a microphone, which the band can boast owing to the long-running success of the single "Princess" in the Czech Radio's Czech Twelve hit parade.

 When it comes to genre, the band's style is like a quilt: colorful, diverse, and comforting.
-They describe their work as "indie chamber folk pop" or "Europicana" (Americana with a European twist), mixing storytelling lyrics (in English and Czech) with bluegrass virtuosity and pop melodies.
-In other words: "fresh music for old souls."
+They describe their work as "chamber folk pop" or "Europicana" (Americana with a European twist), mixing storytelling lyrics in various languages (mostly in English) with bluegrass virtuosity and catchy melodies.

-The band plays not only songs from Loes's latest solo album, but also songs written by violinist Honza Bartošek or multi-instrumentalist Michal Rudolf Cádra, as well as collaborative new work.
-Currently, the band celebrates the succes of their single "Princezna" that won the Golden Czech Twelve award in a hit parade on national radio and is now competing for the Platinum award.
+The band plays not only songs from Loes's solo album, but also compositions written by violinist Honza Bartošek or multi-instrumentalist Michal Rudolf Cádra, as well as collaborative new work.
+These charismatic "acoustic engineers" can create so many interesting sounds that one might forget there are only three of them on stage.

-The band likes to work with special guests.
-Among them are musical "wonders of the world" Ondra Kozák, who plays a big role on Loes's album, and David Benda, who had the prerogative to introduce himself as World Champion of the Banjo in 2020 and masterfully makes the band's repertoire even more multifaceted and colorful.
+Although the band works well as a trio, they love to collaborate with guests.
+These include musical wonders of the world like Ondra Kozák, who plays a big role on Loes' album All I Ever Really Seem To Say, or David Benda, who had the prerogative to introduce himself as World Champion of the Banjo in 2020 and masterfully makes the band's repertoire even more multifaceted and colorful.
+Jan Řepka and Anna Marie Hradecká have translated some of Loes's songs into Czech, Anna Marie also contributed piano and vocals to the singles "Princess" and "Není se vůbec čeho bát (Being Here)".

 Loes van Schaijk: vocals, double bass, guitar